-SF&G are delighted that we are once again partnering with the Hilden Charitable Fund to award Children’s Summer Activity Grants to our members, helping to get children learning and playing in nature this summer.
+SF&G are delighted that in 2023 we will once again be partnering with the Hilden Charitable Fund to award Children’s Summer Activity Grants to our members, helping to get children learning and playing in nature this summer.

-In 2021 we supported 18 groups with grants of £1,500 each.
-This provided around 200 sessions over the summer for more than 700 children and their families, with a huge range of activities taking place including bug hunting, seed planting, orienteering, bush-crafts, and outdoor cooking sessions.
+Last year we supported 25 SF&G members with grants of up to £1,500 each.
+They delivered over 300 summer sessions taking place all over the UK engaging more than 3,000 children and their families, with a huge range of activities taking place including bug hunting, seed planting, orienteering, bush-crafts, and outdoor cooking sessions.

-This year we will be distributing £34,000 in grants of up to £1,500 each to support activities that will engage children and young people with nature in July and August 2022.
+This year we will be distributing £34,000 in grants of up to £1,500 each to support activities that will engage children and young people with nature over the summer break in July and August 2023.